vedarthv/scalc/README.md

 =======================

 ## Usage
-Please download the jar file to run the code.
+Please download the `scalc.jar` file to run the code.
 Then use the following command to use the program.
 `java -jar ./scalc.jar <arg>`.